Is there a market for this wearable robot for skiers? | ZDNet

 Roam's founder, Tim Swift, is an alum of Ekso Bionics, one of the early companies to bring an exoskeleton to market.
 Ekso has taken some lumps trying to locate a sustainable customer base.

-The company began with ambitions to bring bipedal mobility to wheel chair users.
+The company began with ambitions to bring bipedal mobility to wheelchair users.
 But it's turned out the wheelchair does a wonderful job solving mobility problems for individuals with impairments.

 It's not a perfect piece of technology by a long shot, but it tackles an essential problem at a low buy-in price at the bottom end.
 A robotic suit that costs tens of thousands of dollars hasn't been able to compete.